 Vulnerability Assessment & Penetration Testing (VAPT)

 We are all aware of how unpatched vulnerability affects the system, network, and overall business security.
 Remediating vulnerabilities is not a one-time solution; you need a regular check and balance to mitigate threats.
+These may include networking monitoring, patching checks and related security management tasks.

 This can be very challenging for you if your cyber security team is inexperienced with it.
-Outsourcing the vulnerability assessment or penetration testing greatly helps find flaws and prioritise them according to most critical assets and vulnerability severity.
+Outsourcing the vulnerability assessment or penetration testing greatly helps find flaws and prioritise them according to the most critical assets and vulnerability severity.

 Security education – awareness training and testing